small-cactus/M.I.L.E.S/README.md

 - 🔇 **Smart Audio Management** If you request Miles while a song is playing, he will pause it to listen, unpause at a low volume while he speaks, and return to the orginal volume when he's done talking.
 Miles also remembers playback states and volume levels.
 - 💾 **Internal Automatic Model Switching** Find that GPT-4-Turbo is too expensive?
 Just ask Miles to change it to the cheaper one.
 It's that simple.
 - 🌘 **Dynamic Action Notifications** Miles' UI now shows what specifically he is doing, instead of "Searching a song" it'll now say "Searching for Never gonna give you up".
 This is applied for all Actions.
+- 🪪 **Internal Automatic Personality switching** M.I.L.E.S can now change his own system prompt from what you ask, or by himself.
+This lets him or you specify personality traits, ways of responding, and topics to talk about or avoid.
+Think of it like a instruction set combined with a personality desctiption.

 ## 🆕 **Upcoming Features**
 - 🖤 **Dark/Light mode** I'm working on a light mode for Miles, as well as a graphical overhaul.